 Special Notes to International Students

 We welcome your interest in the Quality Assurance/Regulatory Affairs (QA/RA) graduate program of Temple University School of Pharmacy.
-Jean Leavitt in the QA/RA Office oversees the files for all MS applicants.
+Jean Leavitt oversees the files received from all QA/RA MS applicants.
 Please contact her before starting your application to make sure you understand Temple's requirements for admissions.
-Please also make sure you read this page in its entirety.
+Please also read this page in its entirety.

 Templeís QA/RA masterís program is designed primarily for professionals who work full-time in the pharmaceutical industry.
 Most students pursue classes on a part-time basis, taking an average of 3 years to complete the master's degree.
 The majority of our classes are offered evenings and weekends.
 We do offer courses in a traditional classroom format.
 It is possible to pursue our program on a full-time basis by taking a minimum of 3 courses (or 9 semester hours) each semester.

 There are no full-time scholarships available through Temple School of Pharmacy for the QA/RA program, nor are there any other forms of financial support, such as teaching assistantships or fellowships.
 If you are interested in pursuing the QA/RA MS degree, you must demonstrate that you have financial support through a government agency/program, corporate sponsorship or personal finances.
 For current tuition rates at Temple University, see this link.
 A full-time graduate student at Temple must pursue a minimum of 3 courses (or 9 semester hours) each semester.